Mashkoor Hussain Yaad: Literary career

+Mashkoor wrote six books on different topics of Islam and Islamic philosophy including one book on the philosophy of Mulla Sadra.
+He also contributed in improving the Urdu translation of Quran’s exegesis Tafseer-e-Namoona consisting of 27 volumes published from 1984 to 1989.

 Though not a member of Pakistan's Progressive Writers Association, he was friends with many of its members, especially Ahmed Nadeem Qasmi.
 Qasmi and Yaad even lived in the same neighborhood in Lahore, Samanabad's Zafar Colony, along with the poet and lyricist Qateel Shifai, also a close friend.

 Along with Qasmi and others, Yaad is featured in a recently published compilation of interviews with Pakistan's major literary figures.